Bin-Cao/TCLRmodel/README.md

 + *Integrated symbolic regression algorithm of gplearn package.
 Derive an analytical formula between features and solpes by gplearn*
 + *add a new parameter of tolerance_list, see document*

+TCLR V1.5 Aug, 2022.
++ *add a new parameter of gpl_dummyfea, see document*

 ## About / 更多
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao